ryanjafari/ryan-jafari.com/src/app/articles/getting-started-in-2024/page.md

+---
+date: 2024-01-02
+title: Getting Started in 2024
+description: It's been a hell of a ride.
+Here's to another one.
+layout: EntryLayout
+---
 It's 2024 and I'm trying to organize my thoughts...
 I figured I'd start this blog to journal daily.
 You have no idea what it took to get to this point; this article is over a decade in the making.
 You'd figure I'd have some kind of plan for it.

 Nope.
 The only plan is 30 minutes daily.
 We'll see.